'One of the most marvelously perfect things that has been produced'

 Whistler has painted Venus in broad brushstrokes, placing her close to the forefront with the drapery spilling out beyond her, blowing in the wind and framing her limbs.
 This movement in the cloth and the paint give the impression of her having just landed on the shore, arriving on the sand in all her beauty, attended by a scattering of red butterflies.
 Her ephemerality and intangibility are compelling; the brushstrokes that so wonderfully suggest the blowing wind also make her seem indefinite, even fragile, about to be whisked away from the viewer’s sight as quickly as she has appeared.
 This is exacerbated by the absence of facial expression; rough brushstrokes mark the suggestion of a nose and frame the face in brown locks, but the goddess remains unknown and unknowable to us.
 She lacks the strong tactility of marble that the Venus de Milo has, yet she also lacks the human quality that a discernible face lends to painted flesh.
 Despite the freshness of the colours and the whipping movement generated in the drapery, this work was clearly meant as a study for a future canvas.
 Unfortunately, few of Whistler’s studies have survived from this period due to his habit of throwing away what did not please him or scraping off paint to redo a work.
 Whistler had only produced his first large-scale canvas in 1859, At the Piano (1858-1859), and consistently since this work has he been criticised of lacking attention to detail.[16]
 Sometimes, the criticism was related directly to the conception of the human body: “Given a woman, and Mr Whistler will produce that which is the most bizarre of bipeds, he will disdain to draw any limbs or features, and exhibit a strange indifference as to how, or why, they are put together”.[17]
 Having trouble with this aspect of art, it is no surprise that Whistler would draw inspiration from Moore, who was obsessive with his attention to detail.
 Indeed, Whistler copied Moore’s preparatory style of making multiple sketches, particularly with reference to the female form: “on one of the walls hang a number of pastel studies in nude and partially draped female figures”.[18]

 It is evident there was a taste for the classical in the 1860s and it is possible Whistler arrived at the subject of Venus through Moore’s interest in ancient Greece as well as Leyland’s interest in the female nude.
 Whistler shared a studio with Frederick Jameson, an architect, in 1868 which was located at 62 Great Russell Street, opposite from the British Museum.
 At this time, Moore lived nearby, in Fitzroy Street, and the two met frequently, visiting the British Museum together to sketch from the Elgin Marbles and other ancient sculpture.[19]
 This would have been a good exercise for Whistler, who was often criticised for his rendering of the human form.[20]
 One critic went so far as to call the figure in Whistler’s The Lange Leizen of the Six Marks (1864) “hideous, absurdly ill drawn”, and “a worse specimen of humanity than could be found on the oldest piece of china in existence”.[21]
 Simultaneously, the figure of Venus would have been an attractive subject for Whistler as the goddess is the embodiment of physical beauty.
 Eager to make a name for himself, he would have witnessed the increased in interest in the classics and decided to experiment with them himself.
 Did Whistler associate Venus with the classical academic training he had never had, and if so, did he hope the subject would appeal to collectors and patrons?
 Despite Whistler’s later insistence on the value of colour and form over subject matter, his painting was representational and he was particular in choosing a Venus for the Six Projects rather than another grouping of anonymous women in drapery.
 Could he have done this to please Leyland?
 Or was it an experiment to paint the nude female body with fewer reservations?
 After all, as Alison Smith has demonstrated, looking to the classics was a method for Victorian artists to circumvent the Victorian moral codes around nudity; if the female nude was a goddess, then the nudity could be somewhat excused.[22]
 That this moral framework was firmly in place is demonstrated by the title Moore chose to give a painting he exhibited in 1869: A Venus (Fig. 3).
 Moore specifically painted a nude in the guise of a Venus, though left the painting empty of a narrative, labelling it as simply a Venus in an attempt to subvert the traditions in place at the Academy.
 Nonetheless, it seems most likely that Whistler was attempting a Venus because of Moore’s interest in the classics and because of the practice it offered for drawing the human body.
 Indeed, during the 1860s Whistler was having his model pose alongside a skeleton and “a bust of the Venus de Milo at hand”.[23]
 The importance of the Venus de Milo for Moore was acknowledged by a critic writing in 1891 that Moore’s faces were “the low-browed, broad tempered, sweetly gentle and tenderly grave faces that the nameless sculptor knew and loved and handed down to us through the Aphrodite found at Milo”.[24]
 Whistler then used his new-found practice with drawing the human form as well as the drawing of Pheidian drapery and applied it in the Six Projects.
 By 1868, when Swinburne published his review of the 1868 Royal Academy Exhibition in conjunction with W.M.
 Rossetti, he included a section on Whistler’s Projects, of which three had been started at the time of writing.
 Swinburne described the existing works as having “excellent beauty of form”, and the prose the poet used is evocative of Whistler’s budding liaisons with art for art’s sake and the importance for this doctrine of form and colour over narrative.
 Within this framework, that the woman in Venus is also the goddess pales in importance in comparison to the beauty of line and the “melody of ineffable colour”.[25]
-Swinburne was recognising that subject matter was of lesser importance to Whistler in the then-extant three of the Six Projects and, by extension, the later Venus.
+Swinburne was recognising that subject matter was of lesser importance to Whistler in the then-extant three of the Six Projects and, by extension, the later Venus

 Figure 3.
 Albert Moore, A Venus, 1869, oil on canvas, 160 x 76.2 cm, York Art Gallery.
 Image courtesy of York Museums Trust (York Art Gallery).